 - From individual touchpoints to a complete user journey through multiple channels, including the supporting processes at the backstage

 The 6 Principles of Service Design are:

-Holistic: Services should sustainable address the needs of all stakeholders through the entire service and across the business.
+Services should sustainably address the needs of all stakeholders throughout the entire service and across the business.

 The book above provides practical tips on everything it takes to be a good service designer.
 It is co-authored by more than 50 respected designers.

 Design is defined and discussed as: a Process, a Mindset, set of Tools & Practices .

 You can find some free methods on their website.